rootandall/community-schools-playbook/acknowledgements.md

 permalink: acknowledgements
 ---

-The Community Schools Playbook was produced for the [Partnership for the Future of Learning](https://futureforlearning.org/) by the [Public Leadership Institute](http://publicleadershipinstitute.org/).
-Research for the Playbook was conducted by the [Learning Policy Institute](https://learningpolicyinstitute.org/), with support from the [Coalition for Community Schools](http://www.communityschools.org/), the [National Education Policy Center](https://nepc.colorado.edu/) and [Research for Action](https://www.researchforaction.org/).
+The Community Schools Playbook was produced for the [Partnership for the Future of Learning](https://futureforlearning.org/) by the [Public Leadership Institute](http://publicleadershipinstitute.org/) in partnership with the [Coalition for Community Schools](http://www.communityschools.org/).
+Research for the Community Schools Playbook was conducted by the [Learning Policy Institute](https://learningpolicyinstitute.org/), the [National Education Policy Center](https://nepc.colorado.edu/), and [Research for Action](https://www.researchforaction.org/).

 <div class="box alt">
 				<div class="row 50% uniform">